isaac-sim/IsaacLab/docs/source/migration/migrating_from_isaacgymenvs.rst

 Ground Plane
 ------------

-In Isaac Lab, most of the environment creation process has been simplified into configs with the :class:`~omni.isaac.lab.utils.configclass` module.
+In Isaac Lab, most of the environment creation process has been simplified into configs with the :class:`~isaaclab.utils.configclass` module.

 The ground plane can be defined using the :class:`~terrains.TerrainImporterCfg` class.

 .. code-block:: python

-   from omni.isaac.lab.terrains import TerrainImporterCfg
+   from isaaclab.terrains import TerrainImporterCfg

    terrain = TerrainImporterCfg(
         prim_path="/World/ground",